sphela/vuejs_proj/README.md

 kubectl logs PODNAME
 ```

+### nginx virtualhost

+There will need to be a site that matches the domain sphela is run in in `containers/nginx/conf/sites-enabled`.

 ### SSL with let's encrypt & certbot

 In order to have SSL on nginx, a cert is needed.
 This project has a mechanism for creating and renewing